Réda Johnson

 Réda Johnson (born 21 March 1988) is a former professional footballer who played as a defender.
-He is currently under-15s manager at Cardiff City.
+He is currently first team coach at Cardiff City.

 He most notably played for Sheffield Wednesday, Gueugnon, Amiens, Plymouth Argyle and Coventry City.
 Born in France, he played for the Benin national team.

 Club career

 Born in Marseille, Johnson began his career as a professional footballer in 2005 with Gueugnon.
 He spent two years with the club but didn't make an appearance in Ligue 2 before joining Amiens.
 He made his debut on 24 August 2007 and went on to make a further eleven appearances in all competitions during the 2007–08 season.
 He was restricted to eight league appearances the following season as Amiens were relegated to Championnat National.
 New manager Serge Romano identified Johnson as one of the club's more saleable assets and agreed that he could leave if a suitable offer materialised.
 He joined Scottish club Aberdeen on trial in July 2009, and looked set to join them permanently after impressing their manager Mark McGhee.

 He then played in a pre-season game for English club Plymouth Argyle, and joined permanently for an undisclosed fee on a three-year contract a few days later.
 He made his debut on 22 August 2009, and made a further 24 appearances in his first season with the club.
 He won earned many plaudits for his performances but couldn't prevent Argyle from being relegated.
 He scored his first senior goal in September 2010 against Colchester United, while captaining the team in the absence of Carl Fletcher.
 Johnson was sold to Sheffield Wednesday in January 2011 for an undisclosed fee.
 He scored on his league debut to rescue a point for his new club against Charlton Athletic.

 It was announced on 5 July 2014 that Johnson had signed for Coventry City on a one-year contract, with a negotiation clause for a further year.
 He scored twice on his debut for Coventry, in a 3–2 defeat to Bradford City.

 On 5 February 2020, Eastleigh Football Club released a statement that the contract with Reda had been terminated with immediate effect.

 On 24 June 2021, Johnson was announced to have joined Dover Athletic in the role of player-coach.
 Johnson was released by the club after one season following relegation.